openfoodfoundation/inception-pipe/README.md

     Issues that are reviewed and approved.
 They go at the same time into the Dev Pipe ("Dev Ready") → **using the Zen Hub Feature to connect workspaces**

     **LABELS**

+ Issues that cannot move forward in the pipe, until they get input from Design, Tech or Product

 - Blocked: Design Input needed
 - Blocked: Tech Input needed